monopole/scratch/kinflateDemo.md

 # Prototype of [Declarative Application Management](https://goo.gl/T66ZcD)

-This demo assumes
+This tutorial assumes

+ * git installed
  * Go 1.9.1 installed
- * git installed
- * Clone of k8s core at `$GOPATH/src/k8s.io/kubernetes`
+ * You have a [gcloud](https://cloud.google.com) account,
+   or can adapt what follows to some other cluster host.

 The prototype used here is temporarily being developed in a branch of _k8s.io/kubernetes_.